USSBA/sba-gov-content-api/usage.md

 |------------|------------------
 |  category  | The category of blogs to be included in the results.
 Excludes results that are listed as a different category
 |  author    | The ID of the `person` who wrote the blog
+|  office    | The ID of the `office` associated with the blog
 |  order     | The order of the results based on the published date.
 Will default to descending order.
 Only accepts `asc` and `desc` as valid.
 |  start     | The first index of the matching blogs that will be returned
-|  end       | The last index of the matching blogs that will be returned
+|  end       | The index after the last matching blog that will be returned

 #### Fetch a Blog
 To get an individual blog post make request at `*/blogs/{:id}.json`.
 This endpoint does not accept any other parameters.